sreuland/soroban-example-dapp/README.md

 ### Option 3: Localnet/Standalone

-0. If you didn't yet, build the `soroban-preview` docker image, as described above:

-       make build-docker

-1. In one terminal, run the backend docker containers and wait for them to start:
+1. In one terminal, run the backend docker container with `./quickstart.sh futurenet`, and wait for it to start.

        ./quickstart.sh standalone